-Name and Year of Birth Position with the Trust Term of Office and Length of Time Served Principal Occupation During Past Five Years Number of Funds in Fund Complex Overseen by Trustees Other Directorships Held During Past Five Years Independent Trustees of the Eric Berg (1958) Trustee Since July 2021 Owner of With You in Mind (independent analysis and research firm for insurance, asset management and wealth-management topics) since 2019; Chief Financial Officer of Midwest Holding Inc. (insurance and asset management company) in 2022; Chief Financial Officer of Aviva India from 2018 to 2019; Investment Banker at Macquarie Capital from 2016 to 2018.
-93 None Nicholas Dalmaso (1965) Lead Independent Trustee Since July 2021 General Counsel of EquityBee Inc. (fintech company) since 2022; Founder/CEO of Sound Capital Holdings, Sound Capital Distributors (a FINRA registered Broker/Dealer) and Sound Capital Solutions (an Investment Advisor) since 2020; General Counsel of M1 Holdings Inc. and M1 Finance LLC (FINRA registered Broker/Dealer) from 2014 to 2021, Chief Compliance Officer of M1 Finance LLC from 2014 to 2019.
-93 Chair of Destra Capital Management Investment Company Boards (4 portfolios) since 2010; Independent Director of Keno/Kozie Associates (IT Consulting) from 2016 to 2018.
+Name and Year of Birth Term of Office and Length of Time Served Principal Occupation During Past Five Years Number of Funds in Fund Complex Overseen by Trustees Other Directorships Held During Past Five Years Independent Trustees of Eric Berg (1958) Trustee Since July 2021 Owner of With You in Mind (independent analysis and research firm for insurance, asset management and wealth-management topics) since 2019; Chief Financial Officer of Midwest Holding Inc. (insurance and asset management company) in 2022; Chief Financial Officer of Aviva India from 2018 to 2019; Investment Banker at Macquarie Capital from 2016 to 2018.
+4 None Nicholas Dalmaso (1965) Lead Independent Trustee Since July 2021 General Counsel of EquityBee Inc. (fintech company) 2022-2023; Founder/CEO of Sound Capital Holdings, Sound Capital Distributors (a FINRA registered Broker/Dealer) and Sound Capital Solutions (an Investment Advisor) since 2020; General Counsel of M1 Holdings Inc. and M1 Finance LLC (FINRA registered Broker/Dealer) from 2014 to 2021, Chief Compliance Officer of M1 Finance LLC from 2014 to 2019.
+4 Director of Flaherty & Crumrine Closed-End Funds (5 portfolios) since 2024; Chair of Destra Investment Trust (4 portfolios) since 2010.
 Daniel Ross Hayes (1957) Trustee Since July 2021 Director, Treasurer and Investment Committee Chair of ShoreRivers, Inc. (non-profit clean water advocacy corporation) since 2017.
-93 None Colleen McKenna Tucker (1970) Trustee Since September 2021 Executive Director of International Insurance Society (membership organization for the risk and insurance industry) since 2004.
-93 None Interested Trustee of the T g: 37 I D 0.2 Adam Schenck 2 (1981) Chair of the Board, President and Interested Trustee Since November 2020 Principal Managing Director - Head of Fund Services of Milliman Financial Risk Management LLC since 2005.
-93 None
+4 None Colleen McKenna Tucker (1970) Interested Trustee of the Trustee Since September 2021 Executive Director of International Insurance Society (membership organization for the risk and insurance industry) since 2004.
+4 None Adam Schenck 2 (1981) Chair of the Board, President and Interested Trustee Since November 2020 Principal Managing Director - Head of Fund Services of Milliman Financial Risk Management LLC since 2005.
+4 None

-Name and Year of Birth Position with the Trust Term of Office and Length of Time Served Principal Occupation During Past Five Years Number of Funds in Fund Complex Overseen by Trustees Other Directorships Held During Past Five Years Officers of the Trust Arthur W. Jasion (1965) Treasurer and Principal Financial Officer Since July 2021 Senior Principal Consultant and Fund Principal Financial Officer of Foreside Management Services, LLC since 2020; Partner, Ernst & Young LLP from 2012 to 2020.
+Name and Year of Birth Officers of the Trust Position with the Trust Term of Office and Length of Time Served Principal Occupation During Past Five Years Number of Funds in Fund Complex Overseen by Trustees Other Directorships Held During Past Five Years Arthur W. Jasion (1965) Treasurer and Principal Financial Officer Since July 2021 Senior Principal Consultant and Fund Principal Financial Officer of Foreside Management Services, LLC since 2020; Partner, Ernst & Young LLP from 2012 to 2020.
 N/A N/A Roger Pries (1965) Chief Compliance Officer and Anti- Money Laundering Officer Since July 2021 Fund Chief Compliance Officer of Foreside Fund Officer Services, LLC since 2019; Compliance Officer from 2016 to 2019 and Operational Risk Manager/Vice President from 2007 to 2016 at Citi Fund Services.
 N/A N/A Ehsan K. Sheikh (1987) Secretary and Chief Legal Officer Since July 2021 Senior Counsel of Milliman Financial Risk Management LLC since 2017, Associate Counsel from 2014 to 2017.
 N/A N/A

-- The Trustees of the Trust who are not "interested persons," as defined under section 2(a)(19) of the 1940 Act, of the Trust (the "Independent Trustees"). - Adam Schenck is an "interested person," as defined by the 1940 Act, of the Trust because of his employment by Milliman.
+- The Trustees of the Trust who are not "interested persons," as defined under section 2(a)(19) of the 1940 Act, of the Trust (the "Independent Trustees"). - 2 Adam Schenck is an "interested person," as defined by the 1940 Act, of the Trust because of his employment by Milliman.